Posted on

 7 Smart Facts & Benefits of Vitamin D

-The facts and benefits of Vitamin D are far reaching.
+The Facts and Benefits of Vitamin D Are Far-Reaching.

+Otherwise known as the “sunshine vitamin,” Vitamin D is widely recommended by health experts and professionals to almost everyone.
+Why?
 Lack of sunlight is a big reason.
 You may be getting out in the sun, but your sunscreen may be blocking the sun rays from reaching your skin.

-Your skin, or what we call the integumentary system, is where the first touch of magic happens in the natural conversion of Vitamin D.
+Your skin, or what we call the Integumentary System, is where the first touch of magic happens in the natural conversion of Vitamin D.

-Vitamin D is a fat soluble vitamin, and if you have been directed to take it by a health professional, it should be taken with food.
+Vitamin D is a fat-soluble vitamin, and if you have been directed to take it by a health professional, it should be taken with food.

 This post will share: